russellrobinson/generic-linked-list/README.md

 However, some operations are O(n) in Time Complexity.
 These include shift and unshift.

-This means working with large datasets is faster with a Linked List compared to an Array.
+This means working with large datasets is usually faster with a Linked List compared to an Array.

+### Time-Space trade off

+Linked lists are a classic time-space tradeoff when compare with arrays for some operations.

+Because a linked list has a "pointer" to the next element in the list, each element in the list uses slightly more memory thant the same list stored in an array.

+But, that extra memory provides huge speed improvement for some operations.

+Most linked list operations are similar in speed to array.

+#### Operations faster than array
+* shift
+* unshift

+#### Operations slower than array
+* slice
+* at

 ## Getting started
 1. Import the library.